 Iron Small Sections

-Smaller irons (1 1/2 inches or less) are better for tackling small sections of hair.
-Try not to press pieces wider or thicker than 1 inch at a time, even if the bigger iron is cheaper.
+Smaller irons (one-and-a-half inches or less) are better for tackling small sections of hair.
+Try not to press pieces wider or thicker than one inch at a time, even if the bigger iron is cheaper.
 You'll do a better job of straightening the entire section when you don't have to deal with too much hair at once.
 Big, chunky sections won't straighten properly.